kausar100/Database_project/README.md

 # Database_project
-Electricity bill management system using pl_sql
+Electricity bill management system using PL/SQL

 The aim of this project Electricity Billing System is to develop a system that is meant to partially computerize the work performed